Effect of relaxation time on the squeezed correlations of bosons for evolution sources in relativistic heavy-ion collisions: Results

-One can see from Fig.\,\ref{DBBC-08} that relaxation time decreases the SBBC functions.
+One can see from Figs.\,\ref{DBBC-0848}(a) and \ref{DBBC-0848}(b) that relaxation time decreases the SBBC functions.
 This change increases with increasing relaxation-time parameter $\bar\tau$ and the parameter $\delta^0$.
 Relaxation-time parameter reflects the ability of recovering equilibrium of system.
 In thermodynamics, high temperature and violent collisions may increase the ability.
 The parameter $\delta^0$ is related to expanding velocity of system.
-The SBBC functions in the lower momentum interval are higher than those in the higher momentum interval because a more serious in-medium mass modification at low momenta than that at high momenta \cite{AGYang-CPL-18}, and the more serious oscillations of single-event SBBC functions at higher momentum \cite{Zhang15} may also lead to a lower average SBBC function \cite{Zhang16,AGYang-CPL-18}.
+The SBBC functions in the lower momentum interval are higher than those in the higher momentum interval because of a more serious in-medium mass modification at low momenta than that at high momenta \cite{AGYang-CPL-18}, and the more serious oscillations of single-event SBBC functions at higher momentum \cite{Zhang15} may also lead to a lower average SBBC function \cite{Zhang16,AGYang-CPL-18}.

-We show in Figs.\,\ref{DBBC-48}(a) and \ref{DBBC-48}(b) the SBBC functions $C(\Delta\phi)$ of the ${\rm D}^0 {\rm \bar D}^0$ pair in the hydrodynamic model for Au+Au collisions at RHIC energy $\sqrt{s_{NN}}=200$ GeV with 40--80\% centrality, and in momentum intervals 0.55--0.65\,GeV$/c$ and 1.15--1.25\, GeV$/c$, respectively.
+We show in Figs.\,\ref{DBBC-0848}(c) and \ref{DBBC-0848}(d) the SBBC functions $C(\Delta\phi)$ of the ${\rm D}^0 {\rm \bar D}^0$ pair in the hydrodynamic model for Au+Au collisions at RHIC energy $\sqrt{s_{NN}}=200$ GeV with 40--80\% centrality, and in momentum intervals 0.55--0.65\,GeV$/c$ and 1.15--1.25\, GeV$/c$, respectively.
 One can see also that relaxation-time modification decreases the SBBC functions.
 Similarly, the influence increases with increasing relaxation-time parameter $\bar\tau$ and the parameter $\delta^0$.
 Compared to the results for the collisions with 0--80\% centrality, the SBBC functions for the collisions with 40--80\% centrality are higher.
 The reason for this is mainly that the source temporal distribution is narrow in peripheral collisions \cite{Zhang16}.
-The contributions to the SBBC functions at lower $\Delta\phi$ are mainly from the more peripheral collisions, which are small both in spatial and temporal sizes \cite{AGYang-CPL-18}. \\
+The contributions to the SBBC functions at lower $\Delta\phi$ are mainly from the more peripheral collisions, which are small both in spatial and temporal sizes \cite{AGYang-CPL-18}.
+The differences between the SBBC functions for the collisions with 0--80\% and 40--80\% centralities become small in the higher momentum interval. \\